hsghori/CS-Notes/high-performance-computer-architecture.md

 We can see that superscalar processors pull from different PCs, store register renames in different RATs and use different architectural register files (ARF) to broadcast the results to the reservation stations.

-Accessing memory in a multi-threaded processsor can be challenging.
+Accessing memory in a multi-threaded processor can be challenging.
 If we use a VIVT cache, we run a real risk of getting incorrect data since virtual tags may not match to the same physical addresses between threads.
 However, using a VIPT cache will alleviate the cache inconsistency since the physical tag will be compared to the tags in the TLB.
 However, the TLB itself needs to be thread aware since the threads may map the same virtual page to